One Fair. Endless Opportunities.

 Make It Last

-- Extend the connection beyond the BIG Fair by asking for business cards or by asking to connect on LinkedIn.
+- Extend the connection beyond the Fair by asking to connect on LinkedIn.

 - Ask for their application process.
 Employers may have an online application process.